 Admission and Support for Students with Learning difficulties or Physical Disabilities

-Due to the nature of our classes and the profile of our students, ICE is not able to accept students with obvious learning or physical disabilities.
-In the event that such a student arrives at ICE to enrol, our staff will advise the student to enrol at a nearby institution with more appropriate infrastructure to deal effectively with such a student’s needs.
+Due to the nature of our classes and the profile of our students, ICE is not able to guarantee the acceptance of students with obvious learning or physical disabilities.
+In the event that such a student arrives at ICE to enrol, our staff will assess our ability to teach him/her and decide accordingly whether to enrol him/her.
+In many cases, we will advise the student to enrol at a nearby institution with more appropriate infrastructure to deal effectively with such a student’s needs.

 Health and safety considerations are paramount and have to override disability rights considerations.
 This means that, in the case of a wheelchair-bound student, the building has only limited access, as there is only two classrooms and one disabled toilet facility on the ground floor.
 Nonetheless, the room may not be available due to the needs of other courses or activities and it may not be possible to accept a wheelchair-bound student for this reason.
 In all cases we seek to comply with the requirements of the Disability Discrimination Act of 1995.

 Should a student arrive with a special need or disability not previously established, then ICE will do whatever it can, within its capabilities, to supply appropriate support.
-However, ICE cannot supply professional identification of special needs.
+However, ICE cannot professionally identify special needs.